arudy0/AlekRudyProjects.github.io/README.md

 Below are a few projects and their descriptions

-Title: Ballistic Missile Trajectory 2D .m
+Title: Ballistic Missile Trajectory 2D .m \n
 Description: Prediction for an arbitrary 2-D ballistic missile trajectory on a flat non-rotating Earth